 About $30 per person.

 Which, I’m sure you’ll agree is pretty darn cheap.

 We try to save money wherever possible, by finding great deals.
 But with that being said, we no longer class ourselves as true “budget” backpackers.

 In all of the places we stayed we found a private room with aircon, and we tend to eat in places that cost a little more than the real cheap local joints.

 So with that in mind, I am confident you could backpack Guatemala on as little as $15 to $20 dollars a day if money is really tight.

 So, how much will you tend to be spending every day on individual items?
 I’d say …

-OK, if you are looking to cut back on your cost of backpacking Guatemala, here are some of our top tips.
+OK, if you are looking to cut back on your cost of backpacking Guatemala, here are some of our best travel tips.

 In the “accommodation” section above, I provided links to many of the most popular sites for booking hostels and hotels in Guatemala.

 Feel free to use a few of these prior to making any booking.